JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 ### -DriveLetter

-Specifies the Drive letter which the cim file should be mounted to.
+Specifies the Drive letter which the Cim Disk Image file should be mounted to.
 It can be in the format 'X:' or 'X:\'

 |  | |
 |---|---|